Public debt, twin deficit reach record high

 He did not share the figures of major economic indicators achieved by the incumbent regime in the outgoing fiscal year 2018-19 and restricted himself to saying that there was need to ascertain reasons due to which the PTI government inherited a disarrayed economy where the public debt and liabilities had touched historic heights of Rs31 trillion when the PTI took over power and now would have to consume around Rs3,000 billion on debt servicing alone in the coming budget.

-“The foreign debt had touched $100 billion mark at atime when the country achieved zero growth in exports in last 10 years.
+“The foreign debt had touched $100 billion mark at a time when the country achieved zero growth in exports in last ten years.
 This situation is a threat to economy where we are unable to generate dollars to repay our foreign debt.
-The foreign currency reserves held by the SBP had depleted from $18 billion to $9 billion in the last two years of the last regime.”
+The foreign currency reserves held by the SBP had depleted from $18 billion to $9 billion in last two years of the last regime,”

 To another query, he said the government would focus on six priority areas in the upcoming budget including stabilization of economy by curtailing the twin deficits, second the growth trajectory would follow after stabilizing economy, third mobilizing revenues, fourth undertaking austerity drive, fifth protecting the vulnerable and poor and sixthly build institutions with zero tolerance for corruption.